 How well you have prepared your claim can affect how long negotiations will take.
-For instance, if you and your attorney have put the time in to prepare all stages of your claim, with supporting documents and well-thought-out offers, you are more likely to receive the results you are seeking and shorten the period for negotiations.
+For instance, if you and your attorney have put the time in to prepare all stages of your claim, with supporting documents and well-thought-out offers, you are more likely to receive the results you are seeking and shorten the period for settlement negotiations.

 You may be able to help negotiations move forward by keeping a record of all documents that you send, as well as any deadlines promised for offers and counteroffers.

-Showing the other party that you are committed to your claim can go a long way towards reaching a settlement more quickly.
+Showing the other party that you are committed to your personal injury claim can go a long way towards reaching a settlement more quickly.
 You can do this by regularly and actively following up on offers and counteroffers during negotiations.
 It may also help to be sure that you are securing dates for when you should expect to receive an offer or more information.

 Controlling Your Emotions